gathering/tech-online/doc/TechOnline.md

 1. A suggested progression which should allow you to get things gradually up and running and see actual progress.
 You do not have to follow this, but it is strongly recommended.
+This is also seen on the actual task overview so you can associate the different status reports to individual tasks.
 2. Facts about both the hardware configuration and expected IP plan.
 You need this.
 Parts of the IP plan is mandatory, the rest is strongly recommended.